 PROGRAM DELIVERY: IN CLASS, ONLINE, & IN CLINICS

-DNP courses are completed on campus at WSU Spokane or WSU Vancouver, online, and in clinical settings.
+DNP courses are completed on campus at WSU Spokane, WSU Tri-Cities, or WSU Vancouver, online, and in clinical settings.
 Students can expect to attend class in-person on their campus for five sessions per semester (two 2-day sessions and three 1-day sessions), for a total of seven on-campus days per semester.
 Courses are archived online and can be accessed to review class materials.
 Students complete clinical course requirements working in various health care settings across the Northwest.

 Part- and full-time study options are offered allowing for maximum flexibility for the working nurse.
-Bachelor’s prepared students attending full-time complete in about two years, and those attending part-time usually complete degree requirements in three to four years.
+Bachelor’s prepared students attending full-time complete in about 3-4 years, and those attending part-time usually complete degree requirements in 4-5 years.

 RESEARCH AND TEACHING ASSISTANT OPPORTUNITIES